-In the central nave and chancel there are stellar vaults with carved bosses, and groin vaults in the aisles.
-The most important monuments of church furnishings are: a complex of 12 apostles sculptures from the second half of the 14th century and the Crucifixion Group from the 16th century.
-A great surprise of the conservation work carried out in the church, was the discovery in 2004 of an enormous wall painting from the fourteenth or fifteenth century, behind the altar.
+St. Catherine’s Church is today one of the most architecturally sophisticated municipal parish churches in the Chełmno Land and shows many unusual solutions in many ways (the west facade planned with a monumental panache, but only partially completed, the openwork gable of the chancel, a unique two-storey chapel in the tower with an extended polygon).
+The most important preserved medieval monuments of the church equipment are the sculptures of 12 apostles from the second half of the 14th century in the central nave and chancel and the Crucifixion Group from the 16th century.
+The great surprise of the restoration work carried out in the church was the discovery in 2004 of a huge wall painting from the fourteenth or fifteenth century behind the altar.